ncxt/ncxt_cnnbin/README.md

 |BSD300|24.33 / 0.74|28.60 / 0.89|27.83 / 0.85|29.11 / 0.90|30.65 / 0.93  |
 |Set14|23.36 / 0.72|27.73 / 0.89|27.38 / 0.86|28.22 / 0.90|30.17 / 0.93   |

 The [TV denoising](https://doi.org/10.1023/B:JMIV.0000011325.36760.1e) and [Non-Local Means](https://doi.org/10.5201/ipol.2014.120) were done using the implementations in [scikit-ikmage](https://scikit-image.org/).
 NLM was done with patch size 5 and patch distance of 6.
 The [BM3D](https://doi.org/10.1109/TIP.2007.901238) was done using the implementation in [pybm3d](\url{https://pypi.org/project/pybm3d/) with default parameters.
-For the reference methods, free parameters were optimized by minimizing the L2 norm using oracle information.
+The reference methods (TV, NLM, BM3D) show the optimal result by minimizing the true loss function using oracle information of the the reference image.

 ### Tomography